 For many a year, the first thing that came to mind whenever New Orleans was mentioned in my presence was a bare-chested Ned Flanders yelling “STELLLLAAAAAAAA” in the Springfield Community Theatre version of “A Streetcar Named Desire”.
 That, and the fact that’s it’s sinking.
 And to be honest, even after visiting the famed city, Ned Flanders is still the default image in my mind when I hear the name but I have many, many other wonderful images in my head now too.

 My wife and I both agree: New Orleans is our favourite city so far.
 That dirty, old, poverty-stricken, beautiful, amazing, noisy, delicious gem.
 That chaotic, bustling, masterpiece of human culture is a living entity like no other.
 Yes, Rue Bourbon is a bit cheesy after a few nights, but who cares?
 There’s so much more than one street to discover.

 Yes, it has some dark alleys and seedy sections you don’t want to end up in because they’re dangerous.
-Sure it has drug problems (we saw homeless people smoking crack in broad daylight more than once), and issues with crime and violence, but those can easily be avoided by not making stupid decisions resulting in unfavourable outcomes.
+And, sure, it has drug problems (we saw homeless people smoking crack in broad daylight more than once), and issues with crime and violence, but those can easily be avoided by not making stupid decisions resulting in unfavourable outcomes.
 Same as any other city.

 The party goes for as long as you want it to in the French Quarter, and probably other areas as well, but we didn’t ever take our parties past the French Quarter.
 We didn’t need to.
 As soon as we were east of Canal Street after dark, the party found us.
 Even in the afterglow of a recent Mardi Gras, people from all over the world filled the restaurants, bars, and streets until the wee hours of every night we were out.